indaco/vitepress-templ-preview/README.md

 ## Features

 - **Templ Syntax Highlighting**: Provides syntax highlighting for `templ` files using [shiki-templ](https://github.com/indaco/shiki-templ).
-- **Automatic Formatting and Generation**: Runs `templ fmt` and `templ generate` commands via `static-templ` at server startup, eliminating the need to run these commands manually.
+- **Automatic Generation**: Runs `templ generate` command via `static-templ` at server startup, eliminating the need to run this command manually.
 - **Hot Reloading**: Automatically triggers the `templ generate` command and command and refresh the page to display the new content.
 - **File Content Caching**: Efficiently caches file contents to improve performance and reduce redundant file reads.
 - **Flexible Vue Components**: Includes three predefined Vue components for rendering previews, with the option to use custom components.